lawrennd/old_talks/_simulation/includes/herd-immunity.md

 \setupcode{import numpy as np
 from scipy import integrate}

 \notes{The next piece of code sets up the dynamics of the compartmental model.
 He doesn't give the specific details in the blog post, but my understanding is that the four states are as follows. `x[0]` is the susceptible population, those that haven't had the disease yet.
 The susceptible population decreases by encounters with infections people.
 In Thomas's model, both `x[3]` and `x[4]` are infections.
-So the dynamics of the reduction of the susceptible is given by}
+So, the dynamics of the reduction of the susceptible is given by}
 $$
 \frac{\text{d}{S}}{\text{d}t} = - \beta S (I_1 + I_2).
 $$